Jason Ringenberg @ The Ramkat & Gas Hill Drinking Room

 But Ringenberg’s story does not stop there.
-In 1999 the “Godfather of Americana” (Mojo) decided to go solo.
-He has released five solo cds where his songwriting has been lauded by everyone from the BBC to USA TODAY.
-Touring the world relentlessly, The Times (UK) called him “one of the most exciting performers of his generation”.
-So don’t go to his shows expecting to see a sensitive singer-songwriter sitting on a stool.
-With his acoustic guitar and fearless charisma he will rock the house.
+In 1992 the “Godfather of Americana” (Mojo) decided to go solo.
+He has released seven records, with everyone from the BBC to USA TODAY lauding his songwriting.
+Touring the world relentlessly as a solo barnstormer, The Times (UK) called him “one of the most exciting performers of his generation.”
+In 2002 he created a children’s music character called Farmer Jason, winning an Emmy Award for his PBS program.

 In 2017 the U.S. National Park Service invited him to be their Artist-in-Residence at Sequoia Kings Canyon National Park.
 He spent a month hiking the mountains and writing songs.
 That explosion of creativity yielded two career-defining records: Stand Tall in 2018 and now his newest release, Rhinestoned.

 So don’t go to his concerts expecting to see a sensitive singer-songwriter sitting on a stool.
 With his acoustic guitar and high-energy charisma, he WILL rock the house!